 - want to claim interest or bank charges of more than £500 as an expense

-- need to get finance for your business – a bank could ask to see accounts drawn up using traditional accounting to see what you owe and are due before agreeing a loan
+- need to get finance for your business – a bank could ask to see accounts drawn up using traditional accounting to see what you owe and are due before agreeing on a loan

 - have losses that you want to offset against other taxable income (‘sideways loss relief’)